skalenetwork/mirage-manager/SPEC.md

 #### Staking Permissions

-- Only node owners can change their fee rate and change accounts allowed to set fees.
+- Only node owners can change their fee rate.
 - Only COMMITTEE_ROLE can change node eligibility.
 - Only authorized administrators can set stake limits.
 - Only receivers authorized by node owners can claim nodeFees.